merqlove/rack-time-zone-middleware/README.md

 Adding ability to detect timezone at UI side and get it within Rack/Rails via cookies with/o custom handler.

-This gem created for usecase of loading predefined TimeZone into Rails environment.
+This gem created for usecase of loading detected TimeZone into Rails environment.
 You can set cookie with TimeZone name at UI side(from Angular, React, Ember, Backbone or vanilla JS).
-After that all XHR requests to your Rails/Rack backend will be fetched with this Middleware.
+After that all XHR requests to your Rails/Rack backend can be identified by this Middleware.
+In case when TimeZone name(s) is unsupported or key not found in cookies, middleware will fallback to defaults.

 ## Installation